As you can see it's hardly a rule - more a statement - but that's ok.

 Who is right?
 If you've been here before you know my stand; that it is probably better to fight adversary to humor than making a non-humorus film - even on a very important topic.

 But how can you treat a serious problem with un-seriousness?
-Well, it's up to every film maker, of course, but I think it's really the other way around: Taking a humorous look at ANYTHING only shows the utmost respect for the people involved.
-And if you feel otherwise, if you get offended, if you feel that the humourus approach is despicable - who is the ones having the real problems?
+Well, it's up to every film maker, of course, but I think it's really the other way around: Taking a humorous, satrical look at ANYTHING only shows the utmost respect for the people (even victims) involved.
+And if you feel otherwise, if you get offended, if you feel that the humourus approach is despicable - who is the one having the real problems?
 You or the funny guy?